dmind-gmbh/extension-cookieman/README.md

 It saves the user's choices as a comma-separated list of groups in the HTML cookie *CookieConsent*, e.g. "marketing,preferences".

 Your tracking solutions shall then adhere to this setting by checking if their repective string (e.g. "marketing") is contained in the cookie *CookieConsent*.
+You should also pay respect to the "Do-not-track" setting of your users which is sent as HTTP-Header `DNT: 1` and accessible in JavaScript via `navigator.doNotTrack`.
+The example templates include a dynamic text block that show this browser setting.

 This can be done in Google Tagmanager or by dynamically including &lt;script&gt;s with JavaScript.

 <pre>
 (function() {
+    if (
+      !(navigator.doNotTrack && navigator.doNotTrack === '1')
+      && cookieman.hasConsented('marketing')
-    if (cookieman.hasConsented('marketing')) {
+    ) {
         var _ = document.createElement('script')
         _.src = 'https://mytrackingthingie.com/anal.js'
         document.head.appendChild(_)